Luke-H-Anderson/Luke-H-Anderson/README.md

-## Hi there, I'm Luke, a BIA Student at TripleTen
+## Hi there, I'm Luke, a BIA Graduate at TripleTen

 [Linkedin](www.linkedin.com/in/luke-anderson-a1a33b121)